yolken/yolken-blog/site/_posts/2019-06-09-rules-for-better-interviews.md

 a single commit.
 Instead, you start with the high-level data models and interfaces, sketch out the key classes, fill in the blanks with basic implementations, then come back and optimize as needed.
-At each stage, you get feedback from your peers (or, in some cases, your end users), and make course corrections as needed before continuing the next stage.
+At each stage, you get feedback from your peers (or, in some cases, your end users), and make course corrections as needed before continuing to the next stage.

 Coding problems done in interviews should ideally be structured in a similar way.
 Instead of just throwing a problem out and asking the candidate to solve it end-to-end in one burst, it's